sreichholf/dreamDroid/README.md

 * The STBs should be running a WebInterface with Version 1.6.8 or later.
 * VisionDroid requires at least Android 4.1

-# Developing / building dreamDroid with AndroidStudio
+# Developing / building VisionDroid with AndroidStudio
 Simply import VisionDroid as gradle project and you should be fine.